dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ### Partial classes

-Rather than using conditional compilation, it's also possible use partial classes to organize your control customization code into platform-specific folders and files.
+Rather than using conditional compilation, it's also possible to use partial classes to organize your control customization code into platform-specific folders and files.
 With this approach, your customization code is separated into a cross-platform partial class and a platform-specific partial class.
 The following example shows the cross-platform partial class:

 ```csharp
 namespace CustomizeHandlersDemo.Views;